 - a.
 Our preference is to recover the aircraft at the same parking location we will use for the show, and to remain there until our departure.
 An acceptable alternative is to recover the aircraft on arrival day to an alternate location, and then recover to show parking at the completion of our practice session.
 It is not acceptable to build a plan that requires us to tow all 8 aircraft from one location to another for the show.
 Ensure your static display aircraft arrival plan takes into account our parking locations.
 Require any large aircraft that cannot taxi in/out around the Thunderbird parking location to arrive before the practice session and stay until after the Thunderbirds depart.
 It is not acceptable to assume the Thunderbirds will tow our aircraft to make room for static display arrivals or departures. - b.
 The 8 F-16s typically park in the same location until the morning of the demonstration; at that time the two spare aircraft will be towed to the end of the primary runway or alternate spare location.
 Thunderbird #8 will coordinate during the Advance Pilot's meeting for these locations. - c.
 For the safety of the crowd, it is necessary to ensure our aircraft are parked with the nose wheel of any aircraft positioned no closer than 300 feet from the crowd for engine start.
 We reserve the right to waive the requirement down to 250 feet with prior coordination. - d.
 We request to park at least 6 of our 8 jets at show center to provide the crowd a clear view of the maintenance and support personnel, maximizing recruiting capability.
-If you are not able to get 300-foot clearance consider

-"notching" the crowd line where the F-16's are parked. (
+If you are not able to get 300-foot clearance consider "notching" the crowd line where the F-16's are parked. - e.

-- e.
 Minimum taxiway width for parking is 75 feet.
 Our support aircraft should also be parked on the same side of the runway as the F-16s, near our maintenance hangar.
 You should select an area that will give Thunderbird pilots and maintenance personnel unrestricted access and movement without crossing active runways.
 Ensure both parking areas have proper weight-bearing capacity.
 NOTE: The Thunderbird parking plan (or its mirror image) is shown in Attachment 6.
 This parking plan must be indicated on the airfield diagram (See Attachment 5). - f.
 Please do not park the support aircraft where it blocks spectator view of the show line.
 Our support aircraft and spare F-16 are not static display aircraft, and general access will not be permitted. - g.
 If you plan to use a 500-foot show line for civilian performers, our aircraft must be parked at least 200 feet from the 500-foot show line to avoid overflight of our aircraft. - h.
 Please attempt to avoid taxiing other aircraft in front of our 8 F-16s. - i.
 We cannot allow any show acts (aircraft, jet trucks, etc.) to smoke on the ground in front of our jets.
-Residue from the smoke oil will cover our canopies reducing pilot visibility and creating extraneous cleanup for our maintainers. - 6.
-CROWD LINE - a.
-The crowd line is a physical barrier preventing spectators from moving forward during an air show.
-Use snow fencing in combination with chain-link or bicycle fencing to prevent FOD from blowing onto the taxiways. - b.
-The optimum distance for the crowd line is 1,500 feet from the show line. - (1) If the only well-defined show line is closer to the crowd than 1,500 feet, and it is not possible to move the crowd line back, it is permissible, with FAA approval, to locate the crowd line a minimum of 1,200 feet from the show line. - (2) Exceeding 1,500 feet for the crowd line is permissible, but distances greater than 1,500 feet progressively reduce the effectiveness of the demonstration. - c.
-Due to the design of our demonstration with regard to spectator safety, please reference the table below to determine how far RIGHT of show center your crowd can extend.
-Your crowd can extend no further than
+Residue from the smoke oil will cover our canopies reducing pilot visibility and creating extraneous cleanup for our maintainers. - j.
+If you plan on parking any other acts at show center next to our aircraft, they can be no closer than 150 feet from the first or last Thunderbird aircraft.
+Additionally, please make sure there is at least 70 feet from the other aircraft to the crowd line for sufficient taxi out clearance and at least 55 feet of available taxi distance behind any of the other aircraft to taxi back to our parking spots after the show.